WFU-HPC/deac-docs/pending-unorganized_software_docs_that_need_conversion/Software-Gaussian.rst

 As of 2012-Dec-07, GaussView 5 works on very specific combinations of local computer + remote node.

 #.
-Using an Ubuntu machine (or virtual machine) to log into a head node,
+Using an Ubuntu machine (or virtual machine) to log in to a head node,
    GaussView 5 works as expected.
 Since you will already be logged into a RHEL6 node, you won't have to start a separate ssh session to run the g09_s.pbs script.